elixir-lang/elixir/lib/elixir/pages/getting-started/try-catch-and-rescue.md

 Using `try/catch` is already uncommon and using it to catch exits is even rarer.

-`exit` signals are an important part of the fault tolerant system provided by the Erlang <abbr title="Virtual Machine">VM</abbr>.
+`exit` signals are an important part of the fault tolerant system provided by the Erlang VM.
 Processes usually run under supervision trees which are themselves processes that listen to `exit` signals from the supervised processes.
 Once an `exit` signal is received, the supervision strategy kicks in and the supervised process is restarted.

 It is exactly this supervision system that makes constructs like `try/catch` and `try/rescue` so uncommon in Elixir.
 Instead of rescuing an error, we'd rather "fail fast" since the supervision tree will guarantee our application will go back to a known initial state after the error.